-Thailand denies sending fleeing villagers back to Myanmar
+Thailand denies forcing fleeing villagers back to Myanmar

 The office of the U.S. Trade Representative said the country was immediately suspending “all U.S. engagement with Burma under the 2013 Trade and Investment Framework Agreement.″ Under the agreement, the two countries cooperated on trade and investment issues in an effort to integrate Myanmar into the global economy, a reward for the military’s decision to allow a return to democracy — a transition that ended abruptly with last month’s coup.

-Tai’s announcement Monday doesn’t stop trade between the two countries.
+The announcement Monday doesn’t stop trade between the two countries.
 Last week, the United States restricted American dealings with two giant Myanmar military holding companies that dominate much of that country’s economy.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.